 Evangeline Fox anchors the story as a protagonist who feels authentically young without being naive.
 Her desperation to save her romance drives the plot, but her character growth comes through learning the difference between the love she thinks she wants and the love she actually needs.
 She's relatable for teen readers who understand the intensity of first love and the fear of losing someone important.

 The Prince of Hearts serves as both love interest and antagonist, creating delicious tension.
 He's dangerous, mysterious, and bound by magical rules that make him simultaneously trustworthy and treacherous.
-Their relationship crackles with the kind of electric chemistry that makes readers simultaneously want them together and fear what that might cost.
+His dynamic with Evangeline crackles with the kind of electric chemistry that makes readers simultaneously want them together and fear what that might cost.

 The supporting characters feel distinct rather than like plot devices.
 Each person Evangeline encounters carries their own magical baggage and hidden motivations, creating a web of relationships that keeps readers guessing about true allegiances.